Lčovice: History

 The first written mention of Lčovice is from 1321, when it was owned by Zbraslav of Lčovice (in Latin Sbraslao de Ebizouiz).
 In 1360, the village was acquired by King Charles IV as escheat, and he donated it to Bušek of Velhartice.
-At the turn of the 14th and 15th centuries, the village with a fortress became a property of Lords of Čestice.
+At the turn of the 14th and 15th centuries, the village with a fortress became a property of the Lords of Čestice.

 In the early 17th century, Lčovice was acquired by Lord Bernart of Hodějov by marriage, but properties of the Hodějov family were confiscated after the Battle of White Mountain, and Lčovice was bought by Jindřich Michal Hýzrle.
 He had rebuilt the fortress into an early Baroque castle with Renaissance elements.
 He sold the estate in 1694.
 Lčovice changed hands frequently in the following decades, and the castle was modified several times.

-After the reform in 1848, Lčovice became an administrative part of Malenice.
+After the reform in 1848, Lčovice became a municipal part of Malenice.
 From 1930 to 1960, it was a sovereign municipality.
-From 1961 to 1991, it was an administrative part of Čkyně.
-Since 1992, it has been a separate municipality again.
+From 1961 to 1991, it was a municipal part of Čkyně.
+Since 1992, it has been again a separate municipality.